 Legend has it that Achilles used this plant to heal his soldiers’ wounds after battle.
 As a folk remedy, its leaves are prescribed to soothe abrasions and toothache.
 We find this sturdy, dependable plant the perfect remedy for many design situations.
 The broad, flat flower heads project horizontal elements, their colors blending with other perennials.
 Spicy smelling, fern-like foliage and strong straight stems add to overall attractiveness.
 Spreading and drought tolerant, Yarrow seems to thrive on neglect, can handle ocean spray and will bloom again in the fall if cut back in midsummer.

-True to its German heritage, this cross between millefolium and ‘Taygetea’ is strong and sturdy.
-Its large brick-red flowers contrast beautifully with the gray-green foliage.
+True to its German heritage, this cross between millefolium and ‘Taygetea’ is strong and steadfast.
+Refined gray-green foliage serves as a tranquil foil for the large umbels of petite brick-red flowers.

 Hardy to zone 4.